Immigrant generations: 2.5 generation

 Canada.
 Some researchers have begun to question whether those with one native-born parent and those with no native-born parents should be lumped together, with evidence suggesting that there are significant differences in identities and various outcomes between the two groups.
 For instance, patterns of ethnic identification with the majority ethnic group and the heritage ethnic group differ between the 1.0, 2.0, and 2.5 generations, such that there is greater polarization between the two identities in the 1.0 generation (i.e., identifying as Canadian implies dis-identifying as a member of the heritage ethnic community and vice versa), a lack of a relation between the two identities in the 2.0 generation, and a positive association between the two identities for the 2.5 generation (i.e., implying that the two identities are compatible and possibly hybridized).

 Factors leading to immigrant generations' accomplishments

-Most immigrant youth tend to have higher academic accomplishment at all levels, at times even having greater levels of post-secondary education than their parents and grandparents.
+Most immigrant youth tend to have higher academic achievement at all levels, at times even having greater levels of post-secondary education than their parents and grandparents.
 To explain that phenomenon, called the immigrant paradox, there are several factors that are noticeable: